marmelab/react-admin/docs/ReferenceManyField.md

 # `<ReferenceManyField>`

-`<ReferenceManyField>` is useful for displaying one-to-many relationships, when the foreign key is carried by the referenced resource.
+`<ReferenceManyField>` is useful for displaying a list of related records via a one-to-many relationships, when the foreign key is carried by the referenced resource.

 ![referenceManyField](./img/reference_many_field.png)